hongjing97/Final-Year-Project/README.md

 # Final-Year-Project AY2021/2022
 A Study on Multirotor Aircraft Energy Consumption Estimation Towards Delivery Operations in the Urban Environment.
 Undergraduate Project No. B327, NTU Singapore, School of Mechanical and Aerospace Engineering.
+The original FYP report can be found in NTU repository.
+Please email hng029@ntu.edu.sg for any queries.
+Thank you.

 General Packages
 --------------